 Tel: 1300 363 992

-The GSH website is not intended for use by children under the age of 18 in the USA or Canada.
-We do not knowingly collect information from any person under the age of 18 in the USA or Canada, and you should not submit such information to us.
+The GSH website is not intended for use by children under the age of 14 or for children under the age of 18 in the USA.
+We do not knowingly collect information from any person under the age of 14 or from any person under the age of 18 in the USA, and you should not submit such information to us.

 Additional information: processing of personal data which is applicable under the GDPR (Europe)